micag2025/Agentic_AI_Developer_Certification-Project_1/Project_Publication Revised_V1.md

 ---

 ### Application Workflow
 Below is a flowchart illustrating the core workflow and system architecture of the application:
-TO BE ENCLOSED FLOWCHART
 ```mermaid
 flowchart TD
     A[User Query via UI] --> B[Prompt Formulation<br>LangChain PromptTemplate]